2017 Zimbabwean coup d'état: 14 November

-Wednesday, 15 November
+15 November

 The army then proceeded to raid the homes of twenty other people.
 Minister of Higher Education Jonathan Moyo was tipped off by a member of the army on early Wednesday morning and fled to the house of Saviour Kasukuwere, Minister of Local Government, and his family.
 That home was then attacked by the army around 2.30 am with gunfire before a ceasefire allowed the two families to escape to Mugabe's home.
 The army also raided the home of Finance Minister Ignatius Chombo, but they came under fire from his private Israeli security guards.
 One member of the guard was killed.
 Chombo was detained and assaulted by the troops; US$10 million in cash was found in the house.
 Police duties had been restricted and Police Commissioner Augustine Chihuri was missing, presumed arrested.

 At 5 am Major General Sibusiso Moyo, the army chief of staff and an ally of Chiwenga's, spoke on behalf of the Zimbabwe Defence Forces in a broadcast on ZBC.
 Moyo asserted that it was not a military takeover and that President Mugabe was safe.
 However, the statement also said that the military was "targeting criminals" around Mugabe responsible for the country's socio-economic problems, and that after they achieved their aims, the situation would "return to normalcy".
 Moyo announced that all military leave was cancelled, soldiers should return to their barracks, security forces should "cooperate for the good of our country", and that "any provocation will be met with an appropriate response".
 Moyo also said that the independence of the judiciary of Zimbabwe was guaranteed and that citizens should remain calm and avoid unnecessary movement.

 After the speech, the military apprehended Ignatius Chombo, the Zimbabwean finance minister and a leader of G40, the pro-Grace Mugabe faction of ZANU–PF.
 According to South Africa's The Times, other cabinet ministers seized who were leaders in G40 included Jonathan Moyo and Saviour Kasukuwere.